Have you heard the saying, “There’s no such thing as a free kitten?”

 - WP Care Market: This group is all about providing quality website care and support to clients.
 Open to all website professionals to gather resources, support and training for implementing website care in their business the right way.
 Highly related to what we do over at WPMRR!

 - Turnkey Websites Blueprint Community: This group helps people share tips and resources for building an automated turnkey website system using WordPress.

 - WP Innovator: This group is for design and web agencies that are growing their business online.
-And if you happen to be using WordPress you might find this a particularly useful resource!
+And if you happen to be using WordPress, you might find this a particularly useful resource!

 - Digital Mavericks: This group helps digital professionals take their craft to the next level.
-The guidelines for this group are simple: be helpful, take massive imperfect action, share everything you can, ask for help and don’t spam.
+The guidelines for this group are simple: be helpful, take massive imperfect action, share everything you can, ask for help, and don’t spam.

 - The Fearless Freelancer: This group is designed to provide a high-quality source of education, insights, and other information for freelancers.
 Content will be focused on helping members transition into a full-time freelance career or grow their existing freelance business.

-Carrie spills the beans on everything…from why you feel like you’re not being paid enough, why not knowing what to do is okay as long as you have persistence, how to network with like-minded people, and much more!
-She’s a teacher at heart so have your notebooks ready, enjoy!
+Carrie spills the beans on everything from why you feel like you’re not being paid enough, why not knowing what to do is okay as long as you’re persistent, how to network with like-minded people, and much more!
+She’s a teacher at heart so have your notebooks ready and enjoy.

 - Elementor Advanced Users: This group is dedicated to the advanced users of the Elementor Page Builder for WordPress.
-Or if you’re a designer who works with Elementor?
-Check out The Elementor Design Community.
+Or if you’re a designer who works with Elementor, check out The Elementor Design Community.